The Nightmare Lands: Contents

-The mist-shrouded netherworld of the Nightmare Lands lies on the borders of Ravenloft's Demiplane of Dread.
-Here, the Nightmare Court seeks out and traps dreamers in "dreamscapes", where their secret feelings are amplified to intolerable proportions so that the Court can feed on their fears.
-Such dreamers are mentally assaulted nightly, and rapidly become insane unless the Nightmare being conducting the torture can be defeated.
+The Nightmare Lands is a supplement that details the mist-covered Nightmare Lands on the borders of Demiplane of Dread in the Ravenloft setting.
+In this netherworld the Nightmare Court searches for dreamers to trap them in "dreamscapes" which amplify where their secret feelings to unbearable levels so that the Court can feed on their fears.
+These dreamers are subjected to this mental assault nightly and soon go insane unless the Nightmare torturer is defeated.

 The Nightmare Lands includes four books: "Book One: Journal of Doctor Illhousen", "Book Two: Rules of Dreams and Nightmares", "Book Three: Book of Nightmares" and the "Monstrous Supplement".
-The "Journal of Doctor Illhousen" introduced players to the concept of Nightmare adventures, and tells them how to reach the Nightmare Lands - both physically and as dream beings - in order to aid those held by the Nightmare Court.
-The journal outlines the reality shifting nature of this world.
-The "Rules of Dreams and Nightmares" fully explains the complexities of Nightmare adventures, as well as the key principle of Mental Fortitude, which is a character's self-confidence in the character's "dreamself"; Mental Fortitude is increased by facing the character's worst nightmare, eventually allowing the character to break free of the Court.
-The "Book of Nightmares" and "Monstrous Supplement" combine to provide an off-the-shelf scenario for parties adventuring in the Nightmare Lands.
+The "Journal of Doctor Illhousen" explains Nightmare adventures to the players, and how characters can reach the Nightmare Lands - physically and as dream beings - to aid victims held by the Nightmare Court.
+The journal also notes the reality shifting nature of this world.
+The "Rules of Dreams and Nightmares" details the complexities involved in Nightmare adventures, as well as how characters can build their Mental Fortitude, or self-confidence in their "dreamself", by facing their worst nightmares which gives them the strength to break free of the influence of the Court.
+The "Book of Nightmares" and "Monstrous Supplement" can be combined together for an adventure scenario for characters in the Nightmare Lands.

 Publication history

-The Nightmare Lands was designed by Shane Lacy Hensley with additional design and editing by Bill Slavicsek, and was published by TSR, Inc. in 1995.
+The Nightmare Lands was designed by Shane Lacy Hensley with additional design and editing by Bill Slavicsek, and TSR, Inc. published the supplement in 1995.
 The box cover artist was Den Beauvais, and the book cover and interior artist was John Snyder.